js-solution-br/typescript-example/README.md

 JWT is used to create users, generate token and authorize users to make POST, PUT and delete requests

+I have used bcrypt to hash the password when creating a new user and decode the password
 ## Structure

 I tried to build this API using some SOLID principles so I have a class for every specific thing.